mapproxy/mapproxy/doc/mapproxy_util.rst

   If MapProxy should request missing tiles from the source.
 By default, the export tool will only existing tiles.

-.. cmdoption:: --bbox, --bbox-srs

-  Limit the export to this BBOX.
-Use ``--bbox-srs`` to define the SRS of the specified BBOX.

-.. cmdoption:: --coverage, --coverage-srs
+.. cmdoption:: --coverage, --srs, --where

   Limit the export to this coverage.
-Use ``--coverage-srs`` to define the SRS of the specified coverage.
+You can use a BBOX, WKT files or OGR datasources.
+See :doc:`coverages`.